Sunday 26 November to Friday 01 December 2017 – Catholic Leadership Centre, Melbourne

 Dates and times

 The course is a five-and-a-half-day intensive residential program.
-It will commence at 4pm on Sunday 28 May and will conclude at 4pm on Friday 2 June, 2017.
+It will commence at 4pm on 26 November and will conclude at 4pm, 01 December 2017.

 The Catholic Leadership Centre is a world class conference and learning facility for professional learning programs and executive courses.
 Conveniently located in the heart of East Melbourne with easy access to public transport.